nikhilkul/i3-settings/README.md

 Tested on Lenove ThinkPad L450.
 20 April 2016.

-Install folllowing requirements before cloning.
+Installation steps :

+In the terminal (Windows key + Enter )
 Type
 `crontab -e`
-And add this line at the bottom
+And add this line at the bottom of the file
 `*/1 * * * * /HOMEPATH/.i3batwarn.sh`

+Now install following packages using teminal.

 ```
 sudo apt-get install scrot